Home / Blog/ Insurance Law Blog / Getting Proof Of Auto Insurance Existence And Coverage, Tracing v Suing

 Liability Coverage is for accidents that are your fault.

-• Medical liability pays for the bodily injury caused to the other person as a result of the accident that was your fault.
+• Medical liability pays for the bodily injury caused to the other person due to the accident that was your fault.

 • Rental car for the other party for the time their car is at the repair shop